kenken64/NUSISS-DevOpsEng/workshop/workshop3.md

 2. Go to Jenkins, configure a new freestyle job

-3. Enter task description as 'This is a StackAnnotation ant build'
+3. Enter task description as 'This is a StackAnnotation Maven build'

-4. Tick the Github Project option then enter the url as <your StackAnnotation github repo url>
+4. Tick the Github Project option then enter the url as <your StackAnnotationMaven github repo url>

-5. Under source code management, select Git ten enter the repository URL as <your StackAnnotation github repo url>.
+5. Under source code management, select Git ten enter the repository URL as <your StackAnnotationMaven github repo url>.
 Change the branch to be build to '*/development'

 6. Configure poll interval for the source code retrieval to be used as new build.
 Check Github hook trigger for GITScm polling and pilling SCM